malilbot/malil-old/README.md

 -   America : Sends a picture of mentioned user with a flag over it
 -   Fedora : Adds a fedora on you
 -   IQ : uses rng to decide your iq
--   UWU : uwufy's some text
+-   UWU : uwuify's some text
 -   Mock : mOcK WhEn lIfE LeTs yOu dOwN
 -   Clap : 👏clap👏
--   Pp : shows you pp size
+-   Pp : shows your pp size

 ### **general**

 -   asciify : turns a image into a ascii
 -   Help : Sends the help embed
 -   Ping : Sends the current ping
--   github : Stalks a github repo and sends a message when a new release releases
+-   github : Stalks a github repo and sends a message when a new release arrives
 -   Todo : Sends a embed with the things that are on the todo list
 -   Userinfo : Shows some info about a user